Community Ministry

 So specifically, how might community ministry help us walk our talk?

 In the Spring of 2023, CVUUS adopted a covenant that pledged accountable congregational action focused on dismantling racism and all forms of oppression in ourselves and our institutions.
-As another step in that process, we have a plan to help CVUUS transform into a more multicultural “community of communities.”
+As another step in that process, we have a plan of action to help CVUUS transform into a more multicultural “community of communities.”
 In this video, Tom discusses the Foundations of Becoming Multicultural with UU Innovative Ministries consultant, the Rev. Dr. Brock Leach, to learn more.

 We live an interdependent existence, and faith calls us to directly connect with, center, and serve our neighbors who have fallen out the bottom of our hyper-commoditized, predatory, consumeristic culture.
-CVUUS supports community ministry that goes out into our communities’ intersections of impoverishment, recognizing and serving one beloved individual at a time.
+CVUUS supports community ministry that goes out into our communities intersections of impoverishment, recognizing and serving one beloved individual at a time.
 As a ministry of active witness, we try to restore some sense of self-worth and dignity to people who have lost hope.
 And we connect them with the support and services of collaborating partners.

 Collaboration is a critical aspect of community ministry.
 We work along the spectrum of transformation, from street ministry to alleviate some of the suffering of neighbors in need to community organizing and legislative advocacy necessary to bring about systemic change.
 We are blessed with an abundance of equity- and justice-focused community partners.
 For street outreach, we often team with colleagues from organizations like Turning Point of Addison County and Pathways Vermont.
 For community organizing and shaping legislative action, we represent our Addison County communities as part of the Vermont Interfaith Action (VIA) network.
 As Vermont’s sole faith-based state-wide advocacy collaborative, VIA successfully organizes to drive transformation on issues such as homelessness, racial justice, climate change, corrections reform, public safety, and anti-religious bigotry.